Tangent categories of algebras over operads: Introduction

-The construction of Beck modules as a form of linearization and the homotopical notion of linearization through spectra were brought together in~\cite[\S 7.3]{Lur14} under the the framework of the \textbf{abstract cotangent complex formalism}.
+The two forms of linearization given by Beck modules and spectra were brought together in~\cite[\S 7.3]{Lur14} under the framework of the \textbf{abstract cotangent complex formalism}.
 Given a presentable $\infty$-category $\D$ and an object $A \in \D$, one may define the analogue of a Beck module to be a spectrum object in the slice $\infty$-category $\D_{/A}$.
 As in~\cite{Lur14}, we will refer to $\Sp(\D_{/A})$ as the \textbf{tangent $\infty$-category} at $A$, and denote it by $\T_A\D$.
-These various tangent categories can be assembled into a global object, which is then known as the tangent bundle $\infty$-category $\T\D$.
+These various tangent $\infty$-categories can be assembled into a global object, which is then known as the tangent bundle $\infty$-category $\T\D$.

 The cotangent complex formalism allows one to produce cohomological invariants of a given object $A \in \D$ in a universal way.
 The resulting cohomology groups are known as \textbf{Quillen cohomology groups}, and take their coefficients in the tangent $\infty$-category $\T_A\D$ (see~\cite[\S 2.2]{HNP16} for a more precise comparison with the classical definition of Quillen cohomology via abelianization).
 In order to study Quillen cohomology effectively one should therefore understand the various tangent $\infty$-categories $\T_A\D$ in reasonably concrete terms.